 Like many people you’ll meet in Palmerston North, Mahalee and Benoit Guieysse aren’t originally from the region, but they’re some of its most genuine ambassadors.

-Over the last eleven years Mahalee and Benoit Guieysse have built a home, raised their family, pursued different career paths and set up their own business on top of it all.
-We couldn’t cover all of the ways they spend their time here in one chat but we did get to learn about Mahalee’s tourism work, Benoit’s biotechnology research and Tahi, the spirulina farm they launched in 2018 - New Zealand’s first.
+Over the last eleven years, Mahalee and Benoit Guieysse have built a home, raised their family, pursued different career paths, and set up their own business in Palmerston North.
+We couldn’t cover all of the ways they spend their time in one chat but we did get to learn about Mahalee’s tourism work, Benoit’s biotechnology research and Tahi, the spirulina farm they launched in 2018 - New Zealand’s first.

 Benoit you’re from France and Mahalee you’re from California, how did you two meet?

 Benoit: I went to Sweden as an exchange student in chemical engineering at Lund University.
 They also had a big exchange program with the University of California schools - Mahalee came over from California to learn Swedish while studying Anthropology and Communications.

 Mahalee: It was a random summer night and only the exchange students were around.
 Another exchange student from California and I decided to head out anyway and found the city to ourselves.
 We ended up at the same student pub.

 How did you make your way to Palmerston North?

 Benoit: When we were living in Sweden, I met a Kiwi researcher at a conference.
 I saw him again when we were living in Singapore and six months later, he called and said, “We’ve got a job in Palmy, are you keen?”
 I couldn’t break my contract, but he later called again to say the role hadn’t been filled.
 It eventually all worked out in 2008.

 What have you been up to work-wise since moving here?